ODreyBren/Chapter-4---Exploring-the-Causes-of-New-Selectorates-in-Political-Party-Leadership-Races/README.md

 **Q8.
 Outcome Contingent 3** Is a party using a selectorate that differs from that other parties in its political family more likely to adopt a new selectorate when that party improved its status in parliament at the election following the leadership race?

+**Q9.
+Consultative Process 1** Which party actors are involved in the consultation process?

+**Q10.
+Consultative Process 2** What occurs during the consultation process?

+**Q11.
+Consultative Process 3** Which of the factors depicted Figure 1 necessary for a reform to advance to the consultation process?

 # Code
 ```R